apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 In comparison to previous year it seems that more users use currently Celery and Kubernetes executors and LocalExecutor usage dropped by nearly 8 points.
-This may suggest that users' deployment are growing, and they need more scalable solutions.
+This may suggest that users' deployments are growing, and they need more scalable solutions.

 Among CeleryExecutor users 78% use Redis as a broker, 19% use RabbitMQ and the rest is using other brokers or is not sure what is used in their deployments.